What we do

 Who we are

-Torsten is the main head of operations, coordinating all the sectors of the organization.
-As he has lived in Ghana for a year, pursuing work within the political, academic and development field, Torsten possesses a wide network and a deep knowledge of the country, aside from his academic accomplishments and UN experience.
-This represents a strong asset in the process of implementing the projects for IT For Children.
+Torsten is the founder of the organization and the main head of operations.
+As he has lived in Ghana during several periods since 2012, pursuing work within the political, academic and development field, Torsten possesses a wide network and a deep knowledge in the country.
+This represents a strong asset in implementing the projects for IT For Children.

 IT teacher & Administrator in Ghana